heri/studiozenkai/content/post/rails-performance-refactor.md

 It is readable, easy to maintain, uses Rails's native functions such as `average`.

 Let's do an exercise together to see how we can improve its performance.
-The exercise assumes you have monitoring and logging and you judged this endpoint worth optimizing.
+The exercise assumes you have monitoring and logging, you judged this endpoint worth optimizing, and CPU/RAM and networking are already optimized.

 ## 1. **Pagination**